-The control panel located on the front of the chassis has several LEDs.
-These LEDs provide you with critical information related to different parts of the system.
-This section explains what each LED indicates when illuminated and any corrective action you may need to take.
+The control panel located on the front of the SC116 chassis has five LEDs.
+These LEDs provide critical information related to different parts of the system.
+This section explains what each LED indicates when illuminated and any action that may be required.
+See Figure 3-1 for the locations of the LEDs.